Independent Research

 To request permission for PSYC 88, complete the appropriate checklist below:

 This course is offered every term and is designed to enable especially qualified students, usually seniors, to engage in independent laboratory or field research under the direction of a faculty member.
 Students may take two terms of Honors Research, and no more than two terms of 88, 89, or a combination of 88s and 89s may count toward the eight required courses for the major.
 This course may be used to fulfill the upper-level (60 or above) major requirement.
 A student must have a minimum grade point average of 3.30 in the major and 3.0 overall to enroll and must enroll before the end of the Fall term of their Senior year.
-Consult the Psychology Honors page for further information, including the required checklist for enrolling in PSYC 89.

 This course is offered every term and is designed to enable Neuroscience majors early in their course of study to engage in independent laboratory research under the direction of a neuroscience faculty member.
 Students are required to write a final report that describes the goal of the project, their research, and what they learned from their experience.
 This course may count in the neuroscience major as an elective numbered above 20, but cannot fulfill the requirement for electives numbered above 40.
 It cannot be used towards the culminating experience.
-Students may take up to three terms of independent/honors research (PSYC 70, PSYC 90, PSYC 91) but only two terms may be counted for credit towards the major.
+Students may take up to three terms of independent/honors research (PSYC 70, PSYC 90, PSYC 91, PSYC 93) but only two terms may be counted for credit towards the major.
 More advanced students who have taken at least two core neuroscience courses should enroll in PSYC 90.

 Prerequisites: PSYC 6